HOLIDAY HOURS

 Trimmers for Schnauzers

-Many Schnauzer owners also get themselves a trimmer to use on the feet, between paw pads, around the face, inside the ears, around the eyes, around the rectum and genitals (called a ‘sanitary trim’ or 'sanitary prep').
+Many Schnauzer owners also get themselves a trimmer to use on the feet, between paw pads, around the face, inside the ears, in between the eyes, around the rectum and genitals (called a ‘sanitary trim’ or 'sanitary prep').
 Trimmers don't replace clippers - they are not rated for full body clipping - and trimmers are never A5 models as they have a smaller blade width than clippers, so each trimmer has it's own blades made for that model.

 Full-size clippers can also be used for these smaller, more sensitive areas if you prefer, however factors to consider include: how noise, vibration and touch sensitive the dog is, whether you want to go cordless for tricky areas or if you want a smaller blade to get to difficult areas more easily with the lowest risk of injury.
 Trimmers are especially handy for Miniature Schnauzers with everything being that much smaller!